-Join David Powers for an in-depth discussion in this video Choosing the right column types, part of Up and Running with phpMyAdmin.
+Join David Powers for an in-depth discussion in this video Choosing the right column types, part of Learning phpMyAdmin.

 - Like most database systems, MySQL expects you to specify the type of data to be stored in each column of a table.
 MySQL supports a wide range of data types.
 There are nearly 40 of them.
 They can be divided into the following groups.
 Numeric data types are used for storing numbers that can be used in calculations, such as ages, prices, and so on.
 But you don't use them for phone numbers or zip codes, because they often contain other characters, so should be stored as strings.
 MySQL considers both text and binary data to be strings, and has different data types to handle them.

 There are specialized data types for date and time values, and MySQL is also capable of storing spatial values.
 This is a highly specialized subject, so I'll deal only with numeric, string, and date and time.
 And I won't cover every single type, just the most important ones.
 When storing numbers, you need to make a distinction between integers, or whole numbers, and numbers with a decimal fraction.
 The INT data type is for integers.

 If you try to store a decimal fraction in this type of column, it'll be automatically rounded to the nearest whole number.
 INT is capable of storing numbers in a range from approximately -2 billion, to +2 billion.
 If you specify the column as being unsigned, only positive values are allowed.
 This means INT unsigned can store numbers from zero to about 4.2 billion.
 For some values, such as storing a person's age, using TINYINT is more appropriate.